MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cluster-follower.md

 ---
 # Follower commands

-Control commands for managing your follower configuration.
+Management commands for managing your follower configuration.
 These commands run synchronously but are applied on the next periodic schema refresh, which may result in a short delay until the new configuration is applied.

 The follower commands include [database level commands](#database-level-commands) and [table level commands](#tables-and-materialized-views-commands).